TheMaryK/ElectronicSalesAnalysis/README.md

 The data for this project, **"Electronic_sales.csv"**, was sourced from **Kaggle**.
 This dataset contains comprehensive customer attributes, product, order and transaction details which provide the foundation for analyzing customer behavior, payment preferences, and satisfaction trends within the company.

-### Tool
+### Tools
 - Python: For data analysis and visualization.
-Key libraries used include:
+[Check it out]( Key libraries used include:
-    - Pandas - For data manipulation and analysis.
+    - Pandas - For data cleaning, manipulation and analysis.
     - Numpy -  For numerical operations and calculations.
     - Matplotlib - For creating static visualizations.
     - Seaborn - For enhanced visualizations and statistical graphics.
-- Google Slides -  For creating presentations to share findings with stakeholders.
+- Google Slides -  For creating presentations to share findings.

+### Development Environment:

+- Google Colab - For executing Python code and sharing notebooks collaboratively.

+### Data Cleaning and Preprocesses

+In this phase, the following task was performed:
+- Data Loading and Inspection
+- Handling Missing Values
+- Regularizing Inconsistent Naming Conventions
+- Converting date entries to a standard datetime format for uniform analysis
+- Data Cleaning and Formatting

+### Exploratory Data Analysis (EDA)